abdorayden/raymp/README.md

 ## ✨ What is RMP?

-**RMP (Ray Media Platform)** is more than just a music player—it's a comprehensive Lua framework for creating stunning terminal user interfaces.
+**RMP (Ray Music Player)** is more than just a music player—it's a comprehensive Lua framework for creating stunning terminal user interfaces.
 Born from the need for a beautiful, extensible music player, RMP has evolved into a powerful platform that enables developers to create:

 - 🎵 **Custom Music Players** with beautiful themes
 - 📱 **TUI Applications** with rich interfaces